He is in my WhatsApp group of former secondary school classmates. He has also sold me insurance. You know the type.

 My stupid friend’s response: “Alamak.”

-At least he didn’t bring up the “illusion of subjectivity”.
+At least he didn’t claim it was an “illustration of subjectivity”.

 I bought insurance from this guy.